Nevolat - Daily Injection (Liraglutide) - Weight Loss Pen

-• Long-term treatment for weight management
+• MHRA-approved treatment for long-term weight loss

-• Contains the active ingredient liraglutide
+• Contains the active ingredient liraglutide (also used in Saxenda)

 • For more information, please refer to the patient information leaflet